cleavr/cleaverdocs/content/documentation/services.md

 The services section displays the services that have been installed on the server.

-If you forget to add a database or environment while provisioning a server, you can go to this section and install additional services to your server.

-You may also choose to stop or remove some services installed during provisioning if they are not applicable for your needs.

 ## Add services
 If you need to install a service for your website or application, you can add the additional service here.

-## Services Pulse
+## Services Heartbeat
-You can check the status and recent stats for your services by clicking on the pulse icon.
+You can check the status and recent stats for your services by clicking on the ellipsis and then **Heatbeat**.
 This comes in handy if you want to check if the service is running properly or not.

 ### NGINX